hreikin/pdf-extract-adobe/README.md

 ```

 ## TODO
-- [ ] Create broad function to target all required items
+- [x] Create broad function to target all required items
-- [ ] Display output using print or similar
+- [x] Display text only output using print or similar
+- [ ] Create database with Json